 Connect with others through online networks like the Healing Foundation or through your local health service.

 Staying Strong as Dads

 ….and check out this link below that will take you to the other deadly films and programs, that are a part of the Aboriginal Fathering Project.

 The Fathering Project seeks to inspire fathers to become better for the sake of their kids.
 A set of online resources, a workshop series, activities and videos focusing on key Noongar concepts and themes have been developed.
 The aim is to introduce the program to boys and young men by conducting workshops on country.
 The program can easily be adapted to other men’s groups locally and internationally.

 “Stayin’ on Track” is a website designed by young Aboriginal Dads for young Aboriginal Dads.

-Check out what other Dads have got to say:
+Check out what other Dads have got to say about being a Dad: